intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 ---
-title: "Liberal Interpretations of Protocols Causes Long-Term Interoperability Issues"
+title: "A Proposed Evolution of Postel's Principle"
-abbrev: On Implementation Liberality
+abbrev: "A New Postel's Principle"
 docname: draft-thomson-postel-was-wrong-latest
 date: 2015
 category: info